spacekat/portfolio/_posts/2014-4-16-css-transitions-in-angularjs.markdown

 categories: design, coding
 thumbnail: images/css-in-angularjs/thumb-css-in-angular.jpg
 creation-date: 2014-04-16 23:15:42
-short-description: A talk I gave at TheMixin, a SF Sass meetup
+short-description: A talk I gave at The Mixin, a SF Sass meetup
 ---

 I gave this talk at a Sass meetup called The Mixin, in San Francisco, Thursday April 17th.